cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 [^1]: I think just a small number of developers could really claim to be good at Git.
 Most of us only know a few commands and that's.
 If you start digging deep then you will ~~probably~~ understand how complex Git is.

-[^2]: résumés have been around for centuries.
+[^2]: Résumés have been around for centuries.
 One of the [first résumés in human history](https://résuméspice.com/the-history-of-the-professional-résumé/) is attributed to Leonardo da Vinci.
 In 1482, he wrote a letter to Ludovico Sforza, the Duke of Milan, outlining his skills and offering his services as a military engineer.
 This letter is often considered the first recorded résumé.

 [^3]: I've heard about some European regulations disallowing the use of photos in the résumés to avoid discrimination.